FSA | Flexible Spending Account

 Used in conjunction with a health savings account (HSA), an LPFSA allows you to contribute additional pre-tax dollars to use for dental and/or vision expenses.
 This allows you to maximize your pre-tax HSA contributions and contribute additional pre- tax dollars to an LPFSA.

 PDFSAs can be used for eligible medical expenses once a specified minimum deductible has been met.
 If you have an integrated HSA with HealthEquity, we automatically accumulate incurred claims towards your deductible.
+Note: Plans may vary by employer.
+Please review your plan documents carefully or consult your employer for information about your company’s benefits.

 A dependent care FSA enables you to set aside pre-tax dollars to pay for qualified dependent care expenses.
 Funds can be used to pay for day care, preschool, elderly care or other dependent care.
 To qualify for a DCRA, the IRS requires that the dependent care is necessary for you or your spouse to work, look for work or attend school full-time.